dgraph-io/badger/README.md

   the Fortuna smart contract on the Cardano blockchain
 - [cDNSd](https://github.com/blinklabs-io/cdnsd) - A Cardano blockchain backed DNS server daemon
 - [Dingo](https://github.com/blinklabs-io/dingo) - A Cardano blockchain data node
+- [dependents.info](https://github.com/gouravkhunger/dependents.info) - generate images of github
+  network dependents to showcase in your project's readme

 If you are using Badger in a project please send a pull request to add it to the list.